Skip to content

 A view of the historic Colchester Castle, Uk

-Colchester’s history is very much like a Halloween party, dark and full of witches.
+Like a Halloween party, Colchester’s history is dark and full of witches.
 Essex was the witching county of England for a time and had its own Witchfinder General, Mathew Hopkins.
 Many people who believe locations in Colchester to be haunted believe that the spirits left are those of women accused of witchcraft.
-Sadly, the treatment of these women was barbaric with confinement and forced standing as alternatives to traditional torture.
-Many women were accused and executed for witchcraft in a time of suspicion and neighborly distrust.
-These dark times, it is no surprise, have inspired many horror stories such as Hiding from the Light by Barbara Erskine.
+Sadly, the treatment of these women was barbaric, with confinement and forced standing as alternatives to traditional torture.
+Many women were accused and executed for witchcraft in a time of suspicion and neighbourly distrust.
+It is no surprise that these dark times have inspired many horror stories, such as Hiding from the Light by Barbara Erskine.

-This dark tale depicts a young woman moving into a cottage in Colchester only to find herself haunted by its original owner, who lived at the time of the witch hunts.
-As Halloween approaches she and the village rector find themselves influenced by this dark force.
+This dark tale depicts a young woman moving into a cottage in Colchester only to find herself haunted by its original owner, who lived during the witch hunts.
+As Halloween approaches, she and the village rector find themselves influenced by this dark force.
 Can they stop it from consuming them and the people of the village?
 Take a trip to Colchester to learn more about its haunting history and landmarks.
-Ideal for a Halloween staycation.
+It’s ideal for a Halloween staycation.

-Reportedly one of the most haunted building in Britain the historic Colchester castle has been a museum since 1860.
-If you are looking for a spooky season appropriate museum trip for your Halloween staycation why not check out their exhibit: Wicked Spirits?: Witchcraft & Magic at Colchester Castle.
+Reportedly one of the most haunted buildings in Britain, the historic Colchester Castle has been a museum since 1860.
+If you are looking for a spooky, season-appropriate museum trip for your Halloween staycation, why not check out their exhibit, Wicked Spirits?
+Witchcraft & Magic at Colchester Castle.
 It’s on display there until January 2023 and is a great way to learn more about the real witchcraft history of England.

-Looking for a family friendly Halloween activity in Colchester?
-Check out the ‘An Evening of Halloween Fun’ event at Colchester castle offering a trick or treat trail and plenty of spooky crafts to try.
-They also have a great fireworks display which is well worth the visit.
+Looking for a family-friendly Halloween activity in Colchester?
+Check out the ‘An Evening of Halloween Fun’ event at Colchester Castle.
+It offers a trick-or-treat trail and plenty of spooky crafts to try.
+They also have a great fireworks display, which is well worth the visit.

 Cornwall – The Birds & Jamaica Inn by Daphne du Maurier

 Best known for Alfred Hitchcock’s film adaptation, The Birds was a post-war horror written by du Maurier about her home county of Cornwall.
-Get a feeling of emersion in this creepy classic in Cornwall’s seaside villages such as Bodinnick.
-The Birds captured a post-war fear of government failing to protect its citizens from aerial attack but the atmosphere of being attacked from above keeps its fear factor even now.
+This creepy classic is best experienced in Cornwall’s seaside villages, such as Bodinnick.
+The Birds captured a post-war fear of the government failing to protect its citizens from aerial attack, but the atmosphere of being attacked from above keeps its fear factor even now.

-While planning your Halloween staycation in Cornwall you should consider checking out The Jamaica Inn.
+While planning your Halloween staycation in Cornwall, you should consider checking out The Jamaica Inn.
 This historic coaching inn took du Maurier in for a short stay after she got lost in the dark while out horse riding.
-She was inspired the hotel to write one of her best known horrors by the same name.
-Jamaica Inn tells of a young girl called Mary who is captured by a wrecker, she discovers the dark secrets and cruelties of the world throughout this creepy novel.
+The hotel inspired her to write one of her best-known horrors by the same name.
+Jamaica Inn tells of a young girl called Mary who is captured by a wrecker; she discovers the dark secrets and cruelties of the world throughout this creepy novel.

-The Jamaica Inn of today has been conserved to save the charm of its older rooms and offers up food and drink to travelers wanting to learn more about smuggling in Cornwall’s history and about Daphne du Maurier’s tale.
+The Jamaica Inn of today has been conserved to preserve the charm of its older rooms.
+It offers food and drinks to travellers wanting to learn more about smuggling in Cornwall’s history and Daphne du Maurier’s tale.

 Dartmoor – Hound of the Baskervilles by Sir Arthur Conan Doyle